jonocodes/whyfi/slides.md

 * Total stock market index has 3000+ US companies.

-* But if you want more diversification there are index funds for developing countries and developed non-US countries, specific sectors.
+* But if you want more diversification there are index funds for developing countries, developed non-US countries, specific sectors...

 * Or bonds, gold, real estate, etc. (see risk vs reward)